-When the benefits to a Contract are succeeded to by process of law, then both burden and benefits attaching to the Contract, may sometimes devolve on the legal heir.

-Example: where a son succeeds to the estate of his father after his death, he will be liable to pay the debts and liabilities of his father owed during his time.
-But, if the debts owned by his father exceed the value of the estate inherited by the son, then he would not be called upon to pay the excess.
-The liability of the son will be limited to the extent of the property inherited by him.
+Succession Assignment When the benefits to a Contract are succeeded to by process of law, then both burden and benefits attaching to the Contract, may sometimes devolve If a Creditor assigns the benefits of a promise, he thereby entitles the Assignee to realize the debts from the Debtor. on the legal heir.
+Example: where a son succeeds to the estate of his In case of assignment, the benefit of a Contract can only be assigned but not the father after his death, he will be liable to pay the liabilities thereunder.
+This is because when the liability is assigned, a third party gets debts and liabilities of his father owed during his involved therein. time.
+But, if the debts owned by his father exceed Where the benefit is coupled with a liability the value of the estate inherited by the son, then he or when a personal consideration has would not be called upon to pay the excess.
+The entered into the making of the Contract, then liability of the son will be limited to the extent of the property inherited by him. the benefit cannot be assigned.